Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[21:08] A good day...***</sub>

-<sub>Usually nowadays I read books as first thing in the morning.
-But today, there were guests in the home & because I was working till late night, so I spent the morning time sitting with them.</sub>
+<sub>Usually nowadays, I tend to read books as first thing in the morning.
+But today, there were some guests in the home (and because I was working till late night yesterday, and I didn't get a chance to talk to them), so I spent the morning hours sitting with them.</sub>

-<sub>And that actually helped me learn something new today!</sub>
+<sub>But that actually ended up into me learning something new & exciting today!</sub>

-<sub>I learnt *how to use a DSLR camera*.
-And, so, I literally spent some 2-3 hours (in the morning), just clicking looots of pictures.
-And after a good long try, I got a few nice ones (*I mean I consider them nice :P*) that I posted [here as a post](https://priyankasaggu11929.github.io/photography/2020/06/05/first-time-photographs.html).</sub>
+<sub>I learnt *how to use (and click pictures with) a DSLR camera*.
+And, so, I literally spent some early 2-3 hours (in the morning), just clicking looots of pictures.
+After a good long try, I got a few nice ones (*I mean I consider them nice :P*) that I've posted [here as a post](https://priyankasaggu11929.github.io/photography/2020/06/05/first-time-photographs.html).</sub>

 <sub>(*I've uploaded the pictures with their actual size, so it might take some time to load the page 😉️*).</sub>

 <sub>The office hours were productive today.
 I was able to finish all the tasks, whatever I was assigned.
-I'm so happy, I'm learning something new every single day. :)</sub>
+I'm so happy, I'm learning something new, or improving my exisitng knowledge around things, every single day. :)</sub>

-<sub>There were a few moments here & there when I was a little dissapointed because I wasn't able to do things that I very keenly wanted.
+<sub>There were a few moments here & there in the day, when I was a little dissapointed because I wasn't able to do things that I very keenly wanted.
 But anyways, past some years have *literally* taught me to be patient with things.
 I won't say I'm really good at being patient, but sometimes there are no choices only, and that's what I've learnt the hard way all these past years.</sub>

 <sub>Ah, and today I wasn't able to meditate properly.
 I actually sat for meditation a couple of times, but it didn't last for long (not because I wasn't able to concentrate, but more because there was some maintainance work going on, so I needed to shift my place couple of times.).
 So, hardly 5 minutes continuously at each time (which is not bad again).
 But I might meditate again before I actually end my day.
 This is more to just keep the streak going on.</sub>